Apizza Fact #7: It’s not burnt, it’s char!

-I’d like to talk for a bit about the “doneness” of an Apizza.
-There is no right or wrong.
-Whether a pie is deemed “undercooked” “too well done” “burnt”, etc., is all relative to the person(s) eating the pie.
-That being said, NH style Apizza, carries with it an expectation of “char”.
-Its usually baked to a point where the edges are blackened, and there are some dark brown/black spots on the bottom sometimes referred to as “leoparding”.
-Many people, myself included, LOVE a good char.
-The flavor of the charred crust mixed with the sauce and muzz is quite magical.
-Its part of what many have come to LOVE about NH Apizza.
-But I also understand that some people do not care for that char flavor, and of course, that is fine, and actually expected.
+I’d like to talk for a bit about the “doneness” of an apizza.
+There is no right or wrong to this.
+Whether a pie is deemed “undercooked”, “too well done” or even “burnt”, it is all relative to the person eating the pie.
+That being said, New Haven-style apizza carries with it an expectation of char.
+Apizza is usually baked to a point where the edges are blackened, and there are some dark brown or black spots on the bottom sometimes referred to as leoparding.
+Many people, including myself, love a good char.
+The flavor of the charred crust mixed with the sauce and “muzz” is quite magical.
+It is part of what many have come to LOVE about New Haven Apizza.
+However, some people do not care for the char flavor, and that is fine and expected.

-So, by now, you may be asking yourself the question, “Why don’t Apizza places just ask how you would like your Apizza baked”?
+So, by now, you may be asking yourself the question, “Why don’t apizza places just ask how you would like your apizza baked”?
 Well, it’s just not that easy.
-One persons “well done” is another person’s “burnt”.
-One person’s “lightly baked” is another persons “raw”.
+One person’s “well done” is another person’s “burnt”.
+One person’s “lightly baked” is another person’s “raw”.
 If they were going to ask a question at all, I think it would be, “char or no char”.
-But again, there are so many personal preferences, that it is a big ask for places to go down that rabbit hole!!
-In the end, it is UP TO YOU to KNOW your Apizza/pizza joint, and COMMUNICATE YOUR PREFERENCE!!
-A great Apizza chef will be able to provide you with your desired preference, and if you go there regularly, they will LEARN your preferences!!
+But again, there are so many personal preferences, that it is a big ask for places to go down that rabbit hole!
+In the end, it is UP TO YOU to KNOW your apizza/pizza joint, and communicate your preference!
+A great apizza chef will be able to provide you with your desired preference, and if you go there regularly, they will LEARN your preferences!!